Coronavirus: US Navy ship en route to Los Angeles to ease burden on area hospitals

-SAN PEDRO, Calif.
-(KABC) -- The Port of Los Angeles is preparing for the arrival of a massive navy hospital ship to help amid the growing coronavirus crisis.

-The 1,000-bed U.S. Navy Ship Mercy is set to leave San Diego on Monday with 800 medical personnel and support staff aboard.
+The 1,000-bed U.S. Navy Ship Mercy left San Diego on Monday with 800 medical personnel and support staff aboard.

 In a tweet, Navy officials said the ship will not be used to treat COVID-19 patients.
 Instead, it will handle other cases, easing the burden on Los Angeles hospitals treating patients infected with the virus.
 Assistance from the ship will free up resources, such as ventilators and intensive care units.